ponylang/ponylang-website/content/blog/last-week-in-pony-120422.md

 [Audio](https://sync-recordings.ponylang.io/r/2022_11_29.m4a) from the November 29th, 2022 sync is available.

-Our weekly sync call was primarily dominated by conversation about 2 topics.
+Our weekly sync call was primarily dominated by conversation about two topics.
 A discussion of issues around [the fix](https://github.com/ponylang/ponyc/pull/4256) for [issue #1118](https://github.com/ponylang/ponyc/issues/1118) and discussion of options for [alerting to errors from StdStream](https://github.com/ponylang/rfcs/issues/205).

 It was an excellent call.
 Not at all an ordinary "marching through tickets" sync.
 This would be one we recommend for folks who "listen to the recording sometimes".